To apply to any ICERM program, workshop, or event please go to ICERM's online platform Cube.

 Each year ICERM runs Summer@ICERM, an undergraduate research program that spans eight weeks.
-Our program involves approximately 14-16 undergraduate students who work in groups of two or three, supervised by faculty advisors and aided by teaching assistants.
-Travel within the U.S. and lodging expenses are paid for, and every participant receives a $3,000 stipend (Brown students receive an UTRA grant in lieu of the S@I stipend).
+Our program involves approximately 16-20 undergraduate students who work in groups of two or three, supervised by faculty advisors and aided by teaching assistants.
+Travel within the U.S. and lodging expenses are paid for, and every participant receives a $3,500 stipend, plus room and board (Brown students receive an UTRA grant in lieu of the S@I stipend).
 Proposals for undergraduate research programs are chosen competitively, and undergraduates need to apply to participate.
-Applications for the 2017 Summer@ICERM program for Brown Students are now closed.
-They are still open for non-Brown students.
+More details can be found here.

 ICERM brings early-career mathematicians to the institute in order to support and expand their research and to create lasting career collaborations and connections.
 There are three ways to participate as a Postdoctoral Fellow in an ICERM semester program:

 - Postdoctoral Institute Fellows: The institute funds two academic-year postdoctoral positions that include a stipend and benefits.
 Each Institute Postdoc is a research participant in one of the semester programs planned for that academic year, and remains at the institute during the alternate semester as a researcher-in-residence.
 Applications for the 2017-2018 positions are open on Mathjobs.org.

 - Postdoctoral Semester Fellows: These postdoctoral researchers are associated with a specific program and are in residence for that semester, supported by a monthly stipend and benefits.
 Applications for the 2017-2018 positions are open on Mathjobs.org.